 Ricardo Pascal, saxophone

 Born in Croydon, England, Ricardo moved to America at the age of five and began playing the saxophone at the age of 12.
-He received his undergraduate degree from Florida State University and his Masters at University of New Orleans.
+He received his undergraduate degree from Florida State University and his Masters at the University of New Orleans.
 As a member of The Modern Jazz Generation, he has collaborated with Marcus Roberts in various settings, from performances at Jazz at the Lincoln Center and The Village Vanguard to an appearance on CBS’s 60 Minutes.

 Ricardo has been featured as a soloist with the New Orleans Jazz Orchestra and serves on the faculty of Swing Central Jazz for the Savannah Music Festival.
-His professional work as a jazz saxophonist has taken him all over the world, including England, Scotland, Ireland, France, Switzerland, Germany, Spain, Belgium, The Netherlands, Norway, Hungary, Sardinia, Italy, St. Lucia, Barbados, Canada, Australia, and China.
+His professional work as a jazz saxophonist has taken him worldwide, including England, Scotland, Ireland, France, Switzerland, Germany, Spain, Belgium, The Netherlands, Norway, Hungary, Sardinia, Italy, St. Lucia, Barbados, Canada, Australia, and China.
 His work as an educator has involved classes, clinics, and masterclasses at New Orleans Center for Creative Arts, Florida State University, New Orleans Jazz Institute, and Tulane University, among many others.

 Other artists he has collaborated with include Nicholas Payton, Dee Dee Bridgewater, Shanon Powell, Herlin Riley, Adonis Rose, Jason Marsalis, James Singleton, Wes Anderson, Ricky Sebastian, Jamison Ross, Ledisi, and Quiana Lynell.

 Marisa Webster, trumpet

-Marisa Webster, a native of Orange Park, Florida a suburb outside of Jacksonville, is a trumpeter, composer, arranger, entrepreneur, and music educator.
-Ever since beginning the trumpet in the seventh-grade, music has been a passion in her life. she is a graduate of the prestigious Douglas Anderson School of the arts, as well as a graduate of The Florida State University.
+Marisa Webster, a native of Orange Park, Florida, a suburb outside of Jacksonville, is a trumpeter, composer, arranger, entrepreneur, and music educator.
+Ever since beginning the trumpet in the seventh grade, music has been a passion in her life.
+She is a graduate of the prestigious Douglas Anderson School of the arts and a graduate of The Florida State University.
 Marisa is currently attending Temple University in pursuit of her master’s degree in Jazz performance.
 And studying under the acclaimed trumpeter, Terell Stafford.